odoocker/odoocker/README.md

 We wish you a frictionless Odoo Docker experience with `Odoocker`.
 Say goodbye to endless hours of debugging and embrace efficient development!

-*Note:* While we've aimed to make things simpler, always refer to the official documentation for detailed information and updates.
+**Note:** While we've aimed to make things simpler, always refer to the official documentation for detailed information and updates.
 After all, knowledge is power!

 ## Quick Setup Guide:

-1. Clone and Prep: Get your hands on this wonder-tool in seconds with a simple clone and a few copy commands:
+1. **Clone and Prep**: Get your hands on this wonder-tool in seconds with a simple clone and a few copy commands:
 ```
 git clone git@github.com:yhaelopez/odoocker.git
 cp .env.example .env && cp docker-compose.override.local.yml docker-compose.override.yml
 ```
-2. Hosts & Domains: To ensure everything runs smoothly, remember to add the necessary domains to your hosts file.
+2. **Hosts & Domains**: To ensure everything runs smoothly, remember to add the necessary domains to your hosts file.

-For Unix systems:
+For *Unix*:
 ```
 echo '127.0.0.1 erp.odoocker.test' | sudo tee -a /etc/hosts
 echo '127.0.0.1 pgadmin.odoocker.test' | sudo tee -a /etc/hosts
 ```
-For Windows, manually add these lines to C:\Windows\System32\drivers\etc\hosts:
+For *Windows*, manually add these lines to C:\Windows\System32\drivers\etc\hosts:
 ```
 127.0.0.1 erp.odoocker.test
 127.0.0.1 pgadmin.odoocker.test